AlaraBread/cool-compiler/readme.txt

 using a stack to keep track of free registers.
 We also reserve some registers, e.g. %r15 for a pointer to self, and some others for codegen.

-AssemblyIr is “just assembly”, i.e. a subset of x86-64 assembly as a Haskell datatype.
+AssemblyIr is "just assembly", i.e. a subset of x86-64 assembly as a Haskell datatype.
 Converting from TwacR to assembly is mostly straightforward, but we have some nice tools to get correct addresses for temporaries/attributes/parameters at compile time.
 Our object